 Customer Service and Retail Resume Samples

-Applying for a job in retail or customer service?
-Review customer service and retail resume samples while writing or editing your own.
+Before applying for a job in retail or customer service, it's a good idea to review relevant resume samples while writing or editing your own.
 This is a great way to get a better idea of how your resume should look and what information to include.

-Often, your resume will be the initial way a potential employer gets to know you, so take the time to make sure it properly displays your best qualities in customer service and includes past experience and retail successes.
+Often, your resume will be the initial way a potential employer gets to know you, so take the time to make sure it properly displays your best qualities in customer service and includes past experiences and retail successes.
 Take the time to match your qualifications to the requirements the employer has listed in the job posting.

 How to Use Resume Samples and Templates